mindkin/hourfleet/docs/notifications.md

 The configuration of your email footer is determined by values in your configuration file and is used across all emails.

-- The *Roam* logo is replaced the image provided for `DesktopImageUrl`
+- The *Roam* logo is replaced with the image provided for `DesktopImageUrl`
 - The activity URL is replaced with the URL provided for `HomeUrl`
-- The support URL is replaced with the URL provided for `Email` under `Support/Company` section
+- The support URL is replaced with the URL provided for `Email` under the `Support/Company` section
-- The social media icons link to the URL's provided in the `social` category.
+- The social media icons link to the URL's provided under the `social` category.
-  **Note:** If you do not provide a URL for a particular platform e.g. Twitter, the corresponding icon will not be displayed.
+  **Note:** If you do not provide a URL for a particular platform, e.g. Twitter, the corresponding icon will not be displayed.
-- The address is replaced with the `Address` section under `Support/Company`
+- The address is replaced with the `Address` section provided under the `Support/Company` section

 ## Accounts

 ----
 ### Invitation (User)
+###### ID: 4000

 This notification is sent to the *User* when they request an invitation to create an account on your network.